|

 hour.
 The hardest part was removing the clutch cover to

-replace an existing blanking bolt with a 10mm longer one to blank off the
+replace an existing blanking bolt with a

 internal oilway and divert the oil around radiator part of the cooler - see